See answers to the most common questions about submitting to the New London Awards.

-How do I enter my project for the Mayor’s Prize?
+How do I enter my project for a Special Prize?
 Toggle

-If you would like to be considered for the Mayor’s Prize, please tick the appropriate box in the entry form.
-You will need to provide an additional 500-word description outlining how the project reflects the Mayor’s priority of increasing diversity by celebrating inclusive design.
+If you would like to be considered for one of the Special Prizes, please tick the appropriate box in the entry form.
+You will need to provide additional information as requested in the online form.

 Please note there is no additional charge to enter.

 How do I pay for my submission?
 Toggle

 You will be asked to fill in payment details at the end of your online submission.
 Once your entry has been submitted an invoice will be generated and payment will be due immediately via credit card.

 Do I need to include credits for the images?
 Toggle